shad-at-okta/scripts-public/README.md

 ASA Gateway install scripts include the gateway, server agent, and sft client.

-ASA Gateway only support RDP when installed on Ubuntu 20.04 LTS.
+ASA Gateway only supports RDP when installed on Ubuntu 20.04 LTS.
 Gateways installed on other OS's will support SSH only.